processone/docs.ejabberd.im/content/admin/installation.md

 ## Install on Windows

 1. Go to [ejabberd official download page](https://www.process-one.net/en/ejabberd/downloads/) on ProcessOne website.
-2. Download the "Windows 64-bits Installer".
+2. Download the installer for Windows 7 / 2008 64-bits or newer: "Windows Installer".
-3. Double-click the `ejabberd-YY.MM-windows-installer.exe` to start the installer.
+3. Double-click the `ejabberd-YY.MM-installer.exe` to start the installer.
 4. On the Windows Security dialog, Allow this application to install.
 5. Select the installer language you prefer, then click "Next" to go through necessary installation steps:
     - accepting the license agreement,